4141done/talks-njs_for_fun/talk_walkthrough.md

     location /auth {
       internal;

+      # Configures name servers used to resolve names of
+      # upstream servers into addresses.
-      # DNS for external request
+      # Using CloudFlare DNS
       resolver 1.1.1.1;
       js_content weather_auth.doAuth;
     }